austinbrown22/Challenge2/README.md

 ___

-16. Here is a list of emojis you can add in markdown.
+18. Here is a list of emojis you can add in markdown.
 [Emoji Cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)

+19. You can also put buttons in the markdown you would code it just like in html.
+Like the example below:

+<button class="button-save large">Big Fat Button</button>

+20. To highlight text you put two equal signs at the beginning and end of the phrase you want to highlight.

+== example ==